MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/copilot-plugin-faq.md

 <summary> Q: Microsoft 365 Chat includes my plugin in the response, but the Microsoft 365 Chat’s response doesn’t meet my expectations.
 What should I do?</summary>

-Use the thumbs down indicator on the Microsoft 365 Chat reply and prefix your reply with [MessageExtension].
+Use the downvoting option in the Microsoft 365 Chat reply and prefix your reply with [MessageExtension].

 </details>